 It was… so strange.

-After Konoha had been flattened after the Akatsuki invasion and then rebuilt, no one – no one – in Konoha was quite the same.
+After Konoha had been crushed by the Akatsuki invasion and then rebuilt, no one – no one – in Konoha was quite the same.
 Many children had been left homeless because their parents had been killed, and they had started to fill the streets until someone else found the heart to take them in; most went to an overflowing orphanage on the edge of town.

 Citizens of Konoha were left mostly in the dark as their shinobi went to war to protect them from afar.
-The peace and… 'tranquillity'… had started to stretch the longer the soldiers were gone.
-Samurai from the Fire Country's Daimyo did spread some relief and comfort, but not much when they imagined the ravaging war of shinobi.
+The 'peace and tranquillity' had started to stretch the longer the soldiers were gone.
+Samurai from the Fire Country's Daimyo did spread some relief and comfort, but not much when they imagined the ravaging war of shinobi and kunoichi.

-The Village Hidden in the Leaves was broken; fractured by war and the daunting thoughts that someone was trying to control everything.
+The Village Hidden in the Leaves was broken; fractured by war and the popular belief that there was someone trying to control everything.
 Heck, she, herself, was petrified of the thought of one man lording when she was fighting in the war that involved the Hidden Country alliance against the Akatsuki, but she managed to push this possibility to the back of her mind to focus on her current predicament.

 Sakura did not want to go through this entire feeling all over again.
 She just wouldn't be able to take it, but now she knew she might have to.
 Whether she was in a very strong and realistic Genjutsu, or stuck in some other sort of stupid thing, she didn't know, and that was what scared her the most.